ostertoaster/EWDFeb2018/README.md

 # Enterprise Web Developer 2018

-Thank you for your time in interviewing as a finalist for the Enterprise Web Developer Position.
+Thank you for your time in interviewing as a finalist for the Enterprise Web Developer position.
 Bellow are two coding tasks we'd like you to complete and submit prior to your interview.
 A few notes:
 * It's important to note that this is not a test.
 We want to get an idea for how you write code and solve problems.
 * We will be reviewing your submissions with you, so be prepared to discuss the steps you took to arrive at your solution.
 * This is NOT closed book--use whatever resources you need.
 It's what we'd expect of you on the job.